-Dairy goats may be managed extensively on pasture or intensively in sheds with access to outdoor areas.
+Dairy goats may be managed extensively on pasture or intensively in sheds with or without access to outdoor areas.
 A herd size of around 300 goats is needed for commercial production, with one buck (male goat) per 30-40 does for ongoing breeding, which is necessary for milk production.

 The farming of dairy goats typically involves natural mating of does (female goats) at around 18 months of age and follows a seasonal, or natural, breeding pattern.
 In spring, following a five months pregnancy, two or more kids (baby goats) are usually born per doe.
 The doe will then produce milk for about 10 months giving an average of 2-3 litres per day.
 Goats are milked with a milking machine with two cups.
 Each cup attaches to one of the two teats.
 Does are usually milked twice daily.

 Kids are usually removed from their mothers at birth with female kids reared on milk, or milk replacer, until weaning at around eight weeks of age and ideally have hay and pellets available from a few days of age.
 Male kids, because they do not produce milk, are killed shortly after birth or raised for meat.

 See also the voluntary Australian Industry Welfare Standards and Guidelines for Goats.